ilse-espino/ironhack-projects/module_2/Billboard_Top_Weekly/README.md

 ## Overview

-The goal of this project is to analyze the genres, gender and duet trends through the years, as well as visualize the songs that remained for the greater number of weeks in the top 5 Billboard Charts and a comparison between the top 10 songs on Billboard and Spotify from 2017 - July 2019.
+The goal of this project is to analyze the trends for top songs throughout two decades from the Billboard Hot 100 Weekly Charts, as well as a comparison between the top 10 songs on Billboard and Spotify from 2017 - July 2019.
 The visualizations created can be seen on Tableau Public through the following [link](https://public.tableau.com/profile/ilse2323#!/vizhome/billboard_tableau_project/Story1?publish=yes).